mesonbuild/meson/docs/markdown/Reference-manual.md

 - `@PLAINNAME@`: the input filename, without a path
 - `@BASENAME@`: the input filename, with extension removed
 - `@PRIVATE_DIR@` *(since 0.50.1)*: path to a directory where the custom target must store all its intermediate files.
+- `@SOURCE_ROOT@`: the path to the root of the source tree.
+Depending on the backend, this may be an absolute or a relative to current workdir path.
+- `@BUILD_ROOT@`: the path to the root of the build tree.
+Depending on the backend, this may be an absolute or a relative to current workdir path.
+- `@CURRENT_SOURCE_DIR@`: this is the directory where the currently processed meson.build is located in.
+Depending on the backend, this may be an absolute or a relative to current workdir path.

 *(since 0.47.0)* The `depfile` keyword argument also accepts the `@BASENAME@` and `@PLAINNAME@` substitutions.